-According to D’Souza, the left and the Democrat party are the real fascists: “They are the ones who use Nazi bullying and intimidation tactics and subscribe to a full-blown fascist ideology. . . .
+According to D’Souza, the left and the Democratic Party are the real Fascists: “They are the ones who use Nazi bullying and intimidation tactics and subscribe to a full-blown fascist ideology. . . .
 The self-styled opponents of hate are the actual practitioners of the politics of hate. . . . leftists blame their victims for being and doing what they themselves are and do” (3).

 To make his case, D’Souza takes readers on a journey through history, revealing the links between European and American statism.
 He draws parallels between the rise of Mussolini and Hitler—as well as the so-called “progressives” in America.
-He unearths long-buried ties between the American left and fascist and Nazi policies—including the Democrat party’s support for plantation slavery, racism, and “genocide” against American Indians—which D’Souza claims partially inspired Nazi concentration camps and Hitler’s policies of extermination.
+He unearths long-buried ties between the American left and fascist and Nazi policies—including the Democratic Party’s support for plantation slavery, racism, and “genocide” against Native Americans—which D’Souza claims partially inspired Nazi concentration camps and Hitler’s policies of extermination.

-D’Souza shows the cross-pollination between the Marxist ideas and policies of Mussolini and Hitler and those of the Democrat party.
-He says fascism is “an Italian term that means groupism or collectivism,” and cites Giovanni Gentile as the “leading philosopher of fascism.”
+D’Souza shows the cross-pollination between the Marxist ideas and policies of Mussolini and Hitler and those of the Democratic Party.
+He says Fascism is “an Italian term that means groupism or collectivism,” and cites Giovanni Gentile as the “leading philosopher of fascism.”
 Gentile said: “for Fascism, the state and the individual are one” (52).
-D’Souza shows clearly that fascism and Nazism grew out of doctrinal differences among socialists.
-He describes fascism as a synthesis of socialism and nationalism and compares it to the American left:
+D’Souza shows clearly that Fascism and Nazism grew out of doctrinal differences among socialists.
+He describes Fascism as a synthesis of socialism and nationalism and compares it to the American left: